-The E.C.
-Carr Astronomical Observatory (CAO) is one of the benefits of membership with the RASC Toronto Centre.
-It is for all of our members to use and enjoy.
+The CAO is one of the benefits of membership with the RASC, Toronto Centre.
+It is for all our members to use and enjoy.
 Many people, visual astronomers and astrophotographers, arrive on Friday after work and spend the weekend.
 They enjoy skies with very little light pollution and time out of the city with friends they've met in the Toronto Centre.
 Located between the Blue Mountains and Beaver Valley, the site offers very dark skies with sight lines in all directions combined with comfortable amenities.

-The house has 3 bedrooms, additional sleeping facilities, 2 bathrooms, a full kitchen, and internet access.
+The house has 3 bedrooms on the main floor, additional sleeping facilities downstairs, 2 bathrooms, a full kitchen, and internet access.
 Red lighting is used throughout the facility at night to help keep everyone’s eyes dark-adapted.
-The building's accessible features including a ramp and wheelchair-friendly picnic tables.
+The building's accessible features include a ramp and wheelchair-friendly picnic tables.
 Some members prefer to camp on-site.
 In the warmer months, you can spot tents and camper trailers.
 There is lots of parking space.

 The Geoff Brown Observatory (GBO) features a roll-off roof.
-This is our main observatory and has a research grade telescope and mount which members may use when a supervisor is on duty.
+This is our main observatory and has a research-grade telescope and mount which members may use when a supervisor is on duty.
 There's lots of extra room in the observatory for members to set up their own telescopes.
 Pop into the "warm room" to chat, dodge the mosquitoes, or warm your toes.
-Members can have the supervisor set up the CCD or MallinCam camera or attach their own camera to any scope.

 There is a large Observing Pad with AC power for members bringing their own telescopes or binoculars.
 Many astronomers will gather here for a fun, friendly, and social evening.
 Everyone is happy to share views from their telescopes.
 Members help each other with questions and technical gremlins.
 Beginner astronomers get tips and advice from our knowledgeable members and the site supervisor.

-Other telescopes are available for members to use or bring up a scope from the loaner program!
-There is also the Tony Horvatin Observatory (THO), a small, enclosed observatory available for member use.
+Other telescopes are available on-site for members to use or bring up a scope from the loaner program!
+There is also the Tony Horvatin Observatory (THO), a small observatory available for member use with their own equipment.
 It makes it easy to avoid setting up and tearing down over consecutive nights, avoid the wind and enjoy reduced dew.

-The Carr Astronomical Observatory is also home of the Fred Troyer library where you will find reading material if clouded out.
+The Carr Astronomical Observatory is home to the Fred Troyer Library where you will find an excellent collection of historical and current reading material if clouded out.

 If the skies don’t cooperate on a given evening, we might spark up the bonfire or play a movie.

-Members are asked to book their visit to the CAO noting their arrival and departure dates and number and names of people in their party.
+Members are asked to book their visit to the CAO noting their arrival and departure dates and the number and names of people in their party.
 The reservation form is available in our members-only area (you can use your National RASC website login information).
-See the bookings page for more information and modest fees.
-The CAO bookings coordinator will contact you with a formal confirmation of your reservation.
+See the bookings page for more information.
+The CAO booking coordinator will contact you with a formal confirmation of your reservation.